shripadrathod1/rubiscape-policy-system/README.md

 ## 🌐 Overview

-The **Policy Definition and Management System** is an industry-level full-stack web application developed in collaboration with **Rubiscape** — an enterprise data governance platform.
+The **Policy Definition and Management System** is an industry-level full-stack web application

 The system enables organizational administrators to **create, manage, and monitor governance policies** through a clean visual interface, without writing a single line of code.